Prepare Yourself

 This page tells you how to prepare yourself to become a better candidate for a place at Oxford

-Please note the that the information given here is for people who want to go to Oxford as an undergraduate, to do their first degree.
-Those who already have a university degree of some sort and would like to do further study at Oxford should look at the appropriate section of the University web-site.
+The information given here is for people who want to go to Oxford as an undergraduate, to do their first degree.
+Those who already have a university degree of some sort and would like to do further study at Oxford should look at the graduate section of the University web-site.

 What to do to become a better candidate